OpenEvalProject/evals/manuscripts/elife-91579/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/91579/elife-91579-fig5-v1.jpg)

-**Figure 5.:** A) iBEATs and (B) iBREATH task.Specification curve analysis plotting standardized beta regression coefficients (y-axis) and number of analysis (x-axis) for (A) iBEATs and (B) iBREATH.
+**Figure 5.:** Specification curve analysis plotting standardized beta regression coefficients (y-axis) and number of analysis (x-axis) for (A) iBEATs and (B) iBREATH.
 Number of analysis (x-axis) are ordered increasing from lowest to highest standardized beta regression coefficient.
 Blue color indicates a significant effect (p<0.05) for a mean synchronous preference, red color indicates a significant effect (p<0.05) for a mean asynchronous preference, and gray indicates a non-significant outcome.

 Our results indicated that for the iBEATs almost half (44.73%) of all analytical paths led to a significant result (p<0.05), while for the iBREATH 17.51% of all analytical paths came to such a conclusion.
 Almost all specifications indicated a mean group preference for synchronous trials (43.16%, Figure 5, blue color).
 Interestingly, however, there were also a handful of specifications for the iBEATs (N=16, 1.6%) that would have resulted in a mean group preference for asynchronous trials (Figure 2A, red color).
 In sum, these results can be seen as a validation of our preregistered analytical approach described above, as they highlighted that a mean group preference for synchronous trials is not dependent on the combination or interaction of specific analytical choices.
 Still, given that 1.6% of analysis paths would have come to a different conclusion might indicate that the influence of analytical choices is not completely negatable.